 “Go to a professional to learn new skills of open communication.
 Learn about the Four Horsemen.
 Develop the capacity, if you haven’t already, to self-reflect and state your perspective without shaming or blaming” argues Master Gottman Therapist and Trainer Scott Wolfe.

-Dr. Marni disagrees with the hopeful perspective of others on remarrying your spouse.
-Dr. Marni quotes a Psychology Today article that states that "... a whopping 60% of remarriages fail."
+Others disagree with the hopeful perspective of others on remarrying your spouse.
+One Psychology Today article that states that “… a whopping 60% of remarriages fail.”

-She provides 15 tips in her re-write on remarrying someone you divorced for an article in The Spruce.
+Here are 15 tips on remarrying someone you divorced from an article in The Spruce.